DisasterofPuppets/Case-Creator/README.md

 **`/local/` serves no directory index**, so automatic folder loading fails there.
 Options:

-1. Serve the folder from something that does list directories — the *NGINX Proxy Manager* or a small Python server on the Pi — and point `casesFolder` at that URL.
-2. Case Lookup only: keep `Collections/Master_Collection.zip` current; it falls back to that automatically.
-3. Import the zips manually once per device (Import / Export → Import Case File(s));
-they persist in that browser afterwards.

 ## Sign in

 **Default credentials: `admin` / `admin`**